Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Lashol has some weird thing going on with its bonus damage.
 * Falling in the Serene Spire can be ignored with mouse movement.
+* There is an extra space in Senet's description.

 **Low priority nitpicks**